General terms and conditions

 10. Electronic data transmissions

-During the provision of the services, the parties can communicate by electronic means, including social media, like Facebook, WhatsApp, Messenger etc. However, it is impossible to guarantee that electronic data transmissions shall be completely safe without any risk of viruses or mistakes, which implies that such data transmissions can be intercepted, tampered with, destroyed, transferred, slowed down, lost or rendered unusable.
-The parties recognise there is no system or procedure to completely rule out such risks.
+During the provision of services, the parties may communicate with each other electronically, including through social media, such as Facebook, WhatsApp, Messenger, etc. However, it is impossible to guarantee that the electronic transmission of data can be completely secure, virus-free, or error-free, which could cause such transmissions of data to be intercepted, falsified, destroyed, transmitted, delayed, lost, or rendered unusable.
+The parties hereby acknowledge that no system or procedure can completely eliminate such risks.

-The parties hereby confirm that they accept these risks, validate the use of electronic communication, including via social media, and agree to make use of all available and suitable means to track the most widespread viruses before sending information electronically.
-Each party will be responsible for protecting their own systems and interests with regard to electronic communication, and not a single party shall be held liable in any way or form for any loss, fault or negligence resulting from or connected to the use of electronic communication between the parties.
+The parties hereby confirm that they accept those risks, validly permit the use of electronic communications, including through social media, and agree to use all available and appropriate means to detect the most widespread viruses before transmitting information electronically.
+Each party will be responsible for protecting its own systems and interests with respect to electronic communications, and no party will be held liable, regardless of manner or form, for any loss, error or omission, resulting from or related to the use of electronic communications between the parties.

 11. Force majeure

-Titeca is legally free of and not obliged to comply with any commitment made to the client in case of force majeure.
-Force majeure is understood to mean any situation in which the execution of the agreement by Titeca is temporarily or permanently impeded either in whole or in part by circumstances beyond Titeca’s control, even if these circumstances could already be anticipated at the time of conclusion of the agreement.
-The following situations are examples of force majeure: machine failure, strike or lock-out, fire, riot, war, epidemic, flooding, high absenteeism, electrical, IT, Internet or telecommunication failures, government decisions or interventions (including permit or licence refusals or cancellations), fuel shortages and failures or delays due to third parties.
-If Titeca invokes force majeure, they have no obligation to demonstrate the non-attributable or unexpected nature of the circumstance that constitutes a force majeure event.
-Titeca’s obligations are suspended in the event of force majeure.
-If the force majeure situation persists for over two months, Titeca is entitled to dissolve the agreement without court intervention without any compensation being due by Titeca to the client.
+Titeca shall be released by operation of law and shall not be bound to fulfill any obligation to the client in the event of force majeure.
+Force majeure means the situation in which the performance of the contract by Titeca is prevented in whole or in part, temporarily or otherwise, by circumstances beyond the control of Titeca, even if this circumstance was foreseeable at the time of the formation of the contract.
+The following cases are considered force majeure in all cases: machine breakdown, strike or lockout, fire, riot, war, epidemic, flood, high absenteeism, electrical, computer, internet or telecommunications failures, government decisions or interventions (including refusal or cancellation of a permit or license), fuel shortages and errors or delays attributable to third parties.
+If Titeca invokes force majeure, it is not obliged to prove the unaccountable or unforeseeable nature of the circumstance constituting force majeure.
+In the event of force majeure, Titeca's obligations shall be suspended.
+In case the force majeure should last longer than two months, Titeca shall be entitled to dissolve the contract without court intervention, without Titeca being liable to pay any compensation to the client.

 12. Intellectual property rights